Recommended for traders and investors (including beginners) focusing on the Indian market and looking for low fees

 Zerodha is considered safe because it is regulated by India's top-rated regulator, the Securities and Exchange Board of India (SEBI).

 Zerodha has low fees, it even offers free equity delivery trading.
 The web and mobile trading platforms are easy-to-use and well-designed.
 There is a wide range of high-quality research tools.

 The account opening is slow and not fully digital.
 The product portfolio covers only the Indian market.
-With Zerodha you will not have any investor protection.
+At Zerodha, you will not be covered by investor protection.

 |• Low fees||• Slow account opening process|

 |• Great trading platforms||• Only Indian market covered|

 |🗺️ Country of regulation||India|

 |💰 Trading fees class||Low|

 |💰 Inactivity fee charged||No|